 - Internet

 As brought up earlier, semiconductors work at the core of all tech-driven industries.
 The COVID-19 pandemic further showed how important these chips are, as many industries couldn’t work properly when chip supply chains were disrupted.
 The pandemic also made us rely more on computers and smartphones, which use these chips.
 Therefore, countries all over the world are getting into semicon manufacturing.
-The US, Germany, Netherlands, United Kingdom, Singapore, Canada and Malaysia are the top countries attracting Indian professionals into Semiconductor chips manufacturing.
+The US, Germany, Netherlands, United Kingdom, Singapore, Canada, and Malaysia are the top countries attracting Indian professionals into Semiconductor chip manufacturing.

-India is also developing its own semiconductor ecosystem to flourish in design and fabrication of chips.
-More than 30 Semiconductor design startups have set their base in India, including some from the Silicon Valley, California.
+India is also developing its own semiconductor ecosystem to flourish in the design and fabrication of chips.
+More than 30 Semiconductor design startups have set their base in India, including some from Silicon Valley, California.

 Some important ongoing trends in the semiconductor industry, include:

-- Creation of advanced of AI chips
+- Creation of advanced AI chips

 - Integration of IoT features into common devices